Pachecommiguel/Empire/README.md

 - Coroutines
 - Navigation

-Used Retrofit for handling HTTP requests
+Note: Used Retrofit for handling HTTP requests